espdev/mpl-events/README.md

 # mpl-events

 **mpl-events** is a tiny library for simple and convenient [matplotlib](https://matplotlib.org/) event handling with minimum boilerplate code.
-The library provides high level API for using [matplotlib event system](https://matplotlib.org/users/event_handling.html).
+In other words, the library provides high level API for using [matplotlib event system](https://matplotlib.org/users/event_handling.html).

 ## Pros and cons